JustOrgYou/Capstone_project_report/content/docs/Groups/JustOrgYou/Week_1.md

 `frontend` is going to be in several variations. _Mobile_ and _desktop_ apps on **Flutter**.
 Maybe _web_ too, we've tested, it is possible.
 And _cli_ client also on **Rust**.

-For `api server` we've chousen **Python**.
+For `api server` we've chosen **Python**.
 Servers on it are simple to develop, easy to maintain and performant enough.

 `AI models` are dependend from concrete case, but our code will be on **Python**.